 Tributaries of middle and lower Brazos River include the Little, Little Brazos, and Navasota rivers and Yegua, Davidson, Mill, and Big creeks.
 The most significant tributaries, in terms of their flow contributions to the mainstem river, are the Little and Navasota rivers.
 At their confluence, the Little River has a median flow of approximately half the median flow of the Brazos River.
 The Navasota River has a median flow of approximately 5% of that of the Brazos River at their confluence.
 Under base flow conditions, no other tributaries make as significant a contribution to the flow of the middle and lower Brazos.
 In the upper portion of the sub-basin, flow in the middle and lower Brazos appears to be affected by the operation of upstream reservoirs.
 These affects are reduced lower in the sub-basin as more and more unregulated areas contribute to the flow of the river.
 The river also is connected to its alluvium aquifer, which extends from McLennan to Fort Bend counties.
 The alluvium aquifer overlies deeper aquifers, including the Carrizo-Wilcox, Queen City, Sparta, Yegua-Jackson, and Gulf Coast aquifers.
-Flow of middle and lower Brazos River remains responsive to precipitation patterns within the sub-basin and maintains much of its natural variability.
+Flow within the sub-basin remain responsive to precipitation patterns and maintain much of its natural variability.
+The middle and lower Brazos River remains one of North America's largest relatively intact floodplain rivers.